VahidR/chatgpt-cli/README.md

 # chatgpt-cli
 A very simple and stupid CLI (bash) interface to ChatGPT to ask questions and parse the data from the Terminal.
+I use #ChatGPT through API calls a lot.
+Inspired by a blog post, I wrote a little ZSH/BASH script (chatgpt-cli) to integrate it into my terminal.
+Hope it's useful :)
 There is a galaxy of possibilities for adding commands and making it much better.
 You are welcome to fork and evolve your own...

 ## Dependencies